Most people in business would rather do anything other than cold call customers.

 By targeting this way, you’re more likely to reach people who are interested in what you are selling.
 You’ll save time, and get better quality prospects on the phone.

 You can then continue to organize, track, and manage these customer relationships through your CRM (customer relationship management platform.

-As a sales professional, rejection is a part of the game when you're cold calling business owners, no matter what part of the process you call customers at.
+As a sales professional, rejection is a part of the game when you're cold calling business owners, no matter what part of the process.
 No one closes 100% of their prospects and, depending on your market, your close rate can seem low on paper.

 But as David Douek of Teambook puts it, these can be prevented with some preparation: